 - Use cash for eating out.

-If you have seen the Harry Potter movies you probably remember the scene where Harry's cousin Dudley is counting his birthday presents and is mad at his parents for only buying him 102 presents this year because he got 101 last year and he should have more presents every year.
-Sometimes it's hard to know how many presents you should be buying your child or how to to make sure they aren't expecting more and more or turn into Dudley.
-Here is a simple rhyme that we use for present buying for Carmen:
+If you have seen the Harry Potter movies you probably remember the scene where Harry's cousin Dudley is counting his birthday presents and is mad at his parents for only buying him 101 presents this year because he got 102 last year, and he should have more presents every year.
+Sometimes it's hard to know how many presents you should be buying your child or how to to make sure they aren't expecting more and more.
+You don't want to create a Dudley.
+Here is a simple rhyme that we use for present buying for our daughter Carmen:

 Something she wants,